RedSoutherly/redsoutherly.github.io/_notes/Public/ARStudentship/Week Two - Milestone Reached.md

 tags : [Summer Research Project]
 ---

-I wanted to originally call this post "trials & tribulations" for the nice alliteration with [[Week One - Tools & Tests | last weeks]] update.
+I wanted to originally call this post "trials & tribulations" for the nice alliteration with last week's update.
 But it was a more successful week than that title would suggest.
 Which I suppose is a good thing.
 What I'll get to at the end of this update is that I have made a rough working demo of the projects idea, and that it works quite well in practice.
 But to be consistent I will first cover how I got there.

 The first thing I needed to do was conclude whether or not I could achieve projective texture mapping within Lens Studio.
 Long story short i could not find anything that allowed this technique.
 There were two avenues that looked closest to our solution but were ultimately not suitable.
 [Landmark Tracking](https://lensstudio.snapchat.com/templates/landmarker/guide/) can be used to identify and apply effects to a landmark structure.
 But this is only available for provided landmarks with no way to specify a custom one.
 And there were some mentions of "projecting" a texture onto a [face mesh](https://lensstudio.snapchat.com/guides/face/face-effects/face-mesh/), but this is then limited to it being on a face mesh.